elizabethpankratz/asp-cheatsheet/README.md

 Uni Potsdam, winter semester 2019/20

-This document contains step-by-step walkthroughs and explanations (to the best of my understanding) of the ASP algorithms covered in class (listed below), as well as a glossary of important concepts and ASP syntax/notations.
+This document contains step-by-step walkthroughs and explanations (to the best of my understanding) of the following ASP algorithms covered in class:

 - The reduct *P^X*
 - Clark's completion *CF(P)*